ben31w/ben31w/README.md

 # Summary
 Christopher Newport University, computer science major, graduating December 2023.

-I'm looking for a summer 2022 internship with any relation to computer science.
+I'm looking for a computer science internship for summer 2022.
 With my current skillset, I'm best equipped to perform software engineering and data science positions.
 But I can learn almost anything due to my analytical skills and drive for self-improvement.

 # Programming languages
 <b>Featured on GitHub:</b> Java, Python